Accessing GPU/CPU powered instances

 Connect via SSH

-Add your computer ssh keys here before launching the instance to connect from the terminal.
+Before launching the instance, make sure to add your computer SSH keys here to connect from the terminal.

 If you have choosen a custom location to store your ssh key, then do not forget to add the location as